jakkpotts/captiveclone/README.md

   <url> - URL of the captive portal to clone
   --output (-o) - Name for the output directory

+ap - Create a rogue access point mimicking a network
+  <ssid> - SSID of the network to mimic
+  --interface (-i) - Wireless interface to use for the AP --channel (-c) - Channel to use (default: same as target network) --hidden - Create a hidden access point

+deauth - Deauthenticate clients from a network
+  <bssid> - BSSID of the network to target
+  --interface (-i) - Wireless interface to use --client (-c) - MAC address of specific client to target (can be used multiple times) --all - Target all clients (default)
+  --interval - Interval between deauth bursts in seconds (default: 0.5)

+capture - Start credential capture
+  --port (-p) - Port to listen on for the capture endpoint (default: 8080) --output (-o) - Directory to store captured credentials

 web - Start the web interface
   --host (-H) - Host address to bind to (default: 127.0.0.1) --port (-p) - Port to listen on (default: 5000)